Chicago (Sufjan Stevens song): Alternate versions

 The year after the track was released on Illinois, three further versions were included on the outtakes album, The Avalanche: Outtakes and Extras from the Illinois Album, these being an acoustic version, the "Adult Contemporary Easy Listening Version", which is a baroque pop version of the original track, and a "Multiple Personality Disorder Version", of which Stevens stated: "James, my drummer was in town, and we decided it would be kind of fun to deconstruct the song".
 One further demo version was recorded during the album recording sessions in 2004 and released digitally on Stevens' homepage on February 25, 2016.
 It was released as a 12" bundled with the Illinois: Special 10th Anniversary Blue Marvel Edition on April 1, 2016.

 Reception

 The track was well received as the centerpiece of the acclaimed album Illinois.
-Allmusic described the track as having "an expansiveness that radiates with the ballast of history and the promise of new beginnings," and the track was included as one of the Pitchfork 500 most important tracks since punk broke.
+Allmusic described the track as having "an expansiveness that radiates with the ballast of history and the promise of new beginnings", and the track was included as one of the Pitchfork 500 most important tracks since punk broke.

 In other media

 The track was sampled by Chiddy Bang on their single "All Things Go" as well as featuring a shortened version as the opening theme for the Netflix show The Politician.

+The demo version of the song is featured in The Bear episode "Review".
+In the episode, the song is introduced by WXRT DJ Lin Brehmer and is played over the opening credits.

-The song also appears in an episode of the 2022 FX series The Bear.
-"Chicago" was featured in the 2006 film Little Miss Sunshine and 2014 film Veronica Mars.
+"Chicago" was also featured in the 2006 film Little Miss Sunshine and 2014 film Veronica Mars.

+The annual All Things Go Music Festival takes its name from the song.

+The song and Stevens are named in the third verse of Snow Patrol's 2006 song "Hands Open".